zhubinchen/ModelGenerator/README.md

 ##Contact
 * Email:zbc@zhubch.com
+* QQ:474135951

 ## License

-ModalGenerator is published under MIT License
+ModelGenerator is published under MIT License

    	Copyright (c) 2015 zhubch
     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use,